truenas/documentation/content/en/hub/sharing/iscsi/iscsi-share.md

 <img src="/images/iSCSI1TurnOnServices.png">
 <br><br>

-> NOTE: iSCSI sharing will not work if the service is not turned on.

 ## Setting Up an iSCSI Share

 It's easy to set up the necessary items for an iSCSI share using the web interface.
 Go to **Sharing > Block Shares (iSCSI)** and click **WIZARD**.
 The wizard will guide you through each step of the creation process.